ChiaYunhan/Stock-Market-ETL-Pipeline/README.md

 cd etl
 # to start
 docker compose up -d
-# to stop (optionally, -v), -v removes data in volumes as well, in this case the connection config to BQ you created earlier
+# to stop (optionally, -v), -v removes data in volumes as well, in this case the connection config to BQ you will be creating below
 docker compose down
 ```